What Is Regression Testing?

-As software features are released at record pace, regression testing has become even more crucial.
-New updates are useless if they break other program features.
+As software features are released at record pace, new updates are useless if they break other program features.
 Companies must make sure their software is performing at peak potential with every single update they release.

 The Benefits of Regression Testing in Agile

-Regression testing is an essential piece of the testing lifecycle and DevOps process.
+Now that you know what regression testing means, let's discuss its benefits.
+Simply put, it's an essential piece of the testing lifecycle and DevOps process.

 It helps find major defects after an update and soon enough so that it can be fixed with minimal impact on customers.